viraltux/Forecast.jl/docs/src/man/examples/whatif.md

 ```
 We can see how our scenario displays a much narrower forecast interval, however the new scenario in the already small covariance does not affect much the intervals for crime.

-Another noticeable effect would be the inverse relationship between crime and temperature, this is something we can see directly int the AR(1) coefficients but now we can clearly visualize it.
+Another noticeable effect would be the inverse relationship between crime and temperature, this is something we can see directly into the AR(1) coefficients but now we can clearly visualize it.